Expert Advice On Improving Your Home

 Ask About the Warranty

-Quality solar installations should come with strong workmanship and performance guarantees.
-A workmanship guarantee addresses any installation defects (such as poor alignment, cracks in the panels, or poor wiring), while a performance guarantee ensures a certain level of energy production.
+Quality solar installations should come with strong workmanship and performance warranties.
+A workmanship guarantee addresses any installation defects (such as cracks in the panels, poor alignment, or poor wiring), while a performance guarantee ensures a certain level of energy production.
 Strong warranties show that a company is confident in its work.

 Evaluate Financing and Incentives

-• Compare system purchase options: Homeowners can pay for solar panels upfront or spread out payments over time with loans or leases.
-Be sure to confirm key details like fees, payment schedule, annual percentage rate (APR), and what ownership means when financing solar panels.
+• Compare system purchase options: Solar panels may be paid for outright or financed through loans or leases.
+Confirm important financing details such as payment schedule, fees, annual percentage rate (APR), and ownership implications when financing your solar system.

 Cost of Solar Installation in Little Canada